 Military members torture indigenous Papuan in Sorong – Victim dies later in hospital

-On 16 February 2025, in the early hours of Sunday morning, Mr Abner Karet reportedly succumbed to his injuries at the Piet Wanane General Hospital, where he was taken by his relatives for emergency treatment.
-In response to the incident, LBH Kaki Abu, a legal aid organization in Sorong, demanded a transparent and professional investigation to ensure accountability and determine the role of all 40 TNI members present at the scene.
+On 16 February 2025, in the early hours of Sunday morning, Mr Abner Karet reportedly succumbed to his injuries at the Piet Wanane General Hospital, where his relatives took him for emergency treatment.
+In response to the incident, LBH Kaki Abu, a legal aid organisation in Sorong, demanded a transparent and professional investigation to ensure accountability and determine the role of all 40 TNI members present at the scene.

 On 18 February 2025, Colonel Inf Syawaludin Abuhasan, Head of Public Relations for the XVIII/Kasuari Military Command, publicly addressed the case, confirming that seven TNI personnel were under investigation by the Pomdam XVIII/Kasuari Military Police.
 Out of the seven, three were suspected of involvement in torture that led to Mr Abner Karet’s death.
 The TNI command issued a formal apology to the victim’s family, stating that there was no attempt to defend or conceal the actions of its members.
 Additionally, compensation of IDR 150 million was provided to the victim’s family, with IDR 10 million being a personal contribution from the Deputy Police Chief of Southwest Papua (see photo on top).